-Customers Knowledge Skills Behaviour Understand the importance of customer profiles, how to build them and understand how this enables the business to meet their needs profitably and in line with business/brand standards Coordinate the team to deliver to customers according to their needs in line with business/brand standards, enhancing their experience where appropriate Proactively encourage a customer centric culture Understand the requirements of the product and brand standards of the business Actively promote the brand and product; and consistently maintain the highest standards Demonstrate a belief in the brand and product the business offers On-demand test Criteria covered in on-demand test mportance and impact on hospitality operations CU2.
-The importance of consistency of pro CU2.
-The importance of consistency of products/services and adhering to organisational/brand standard Professional discussion To pass, the following must be evidenced To gain a distinction CU3.
-Provide an overview of how the hospitality department meets the needs of the business and customer There are no distinction criteria for this component.
+Customers Knowledge Ski ls Behaviour Understand the importance of customer profiles, how to build them and understand how this enables the business to meet their needs profitably and in line with business/brand standards Coordinate the team to deliver to customers according to their needs in line with business/brand standards, enhancing their experience where appropriate Proactively encourage a customer centric culture Understand the requirements of the product and brand standards of the business Actively promote the brand and product; and consistently maintain the highest standards Demonstrate a belief in the brand and product the business offers On-dem and test Criteria covered in on-demand test CU1.
+Principles of customer profiling, its importance and impact on hospitality operations CU2.
+The importance of consistency of products/services and adhering to organisational/brand standard Professiona l discussion To pass, the following must be evidenced To pass, the following must be evidenced CU3.
+Provide an overview of how the hospitality department meets the needs of the business and customer There are no distinction n criteria for this component.